Beilis affair: Expert examinations

-The experts supporting the prosecution —physician Professor Dmitry Kosorotov and psychiatrist Professor Ivan Sikorsky, a well-known Kiev Russian nationalist— backed the prosecution's version.
+The experts supporting the prosecution —physician Professor Dmitry Kosorotov and psychiatrist Professor Ivan Sikorsky, a well-known Kiev nationalist— backed the prosecution's version.
 It was revealed after the February Revolution that Kosorotov received 4,000 rubles from the secret funds of the Police Department for his testimony.
 The defense protested Sikorsky's examination, noting that his lengthy speech on Jewish ritual murders far exceeded his competence as a psychiatric expert; however, the court ignored this protest.
-Sikorsky's examination sparked outrage in the professional community: Professor Vladimir Serbsky described it, using Sikorsky's own terms, as a "complex qualified crime"; the Journal of Neuropathology and Psychiatry stated that Sikorsky "compromised Russian science and covered his gray head in shame," etc. The Psychiatric Society issued a resolution deeming Sikorsky's examination "pseudoscientific, inconsistent with the objective data from Yushchinsky's autopsy, and not in line with the norms of the criminal procedure code".
+Sikorsky's examination sparked outrage in the professional community: Professor Vladimir Serbsky described it, using Sikorsky's own terms, as a "complex qualified crime"; the Journal of Neuropathology and Psychiatry stated that Sikorsky "compromised Russian science and covered his gray head in shame," etc. The Psychiatric Society issued a resolution deeming Sikorsky's examination "pseudoscientific, inconsistent with the objective data from Yushchinskyi's autopsy, and not in line with the norms of the criminal procedure code".
 Psychiatrist Mikhail Buyanov, noting the widespread rejection of Sikorsky's examination by colleagues, wrote that "psychiatrists have never been so united and principled in expressing their disgust at the political abuse of psychiatry".
 The XII All-Russian Pirogov Medical Congress in spring 1913 passed a resolution against Sikorsky's examination, and later that year, it was condemned by the International Medical Congress in London and the 86th Congress of German Naturalists and Physicians in Vienna.

-In the theological examination, the defense was represented by prominent Hebraists: academician Pavel Kokovtsov, considered one of the greatest Hebraists and Semitologists of his era; Professor of the St. Petersburg Theological Academy Ivan Troitsky, prominent Jewish religious figure and Moscow state rabbi Yakov Maze, and Professor Pavel Tikhomirov, who demonstrated the absurdity of accusing Jews of using blood for ritual purposes.
-Earlier, during the initial transfer of the case to court, a similar conclusion was provided by Professor of the Kiev Theological Academy Alexander Glagolev.
+In the theological examination, the defense was represented by prominent academic Pavel Kokovtsov, considered one of the greatest Hebraists and Semitologists of his era; Professor of the St. Petersburg Theological Academy Ivan Troitsky, prominent Jewish religious figure and Moscow crown rabbi Yaakov Mazeh, and Professor Pavel Tikhomirov, who demonstrated the absurdity of accusing Jews of using blood for ritual purposes.
+Earlier, during the initial transfer of the case to court, a similar conclusion was provided by the Professor of the Kiev Theological Academy Alexander Glagolev.